Three rescued after being caught in riptide on Folly Beach

 FOLLY BEACH, S.C.
-(WCBD) – Crews on Folly Beach rescued three people after being caught in a riptide.
+(WCBD) – Crews on Folly Beach rescued three people after being caught in a riptide Sunday evening.

 Two boys, ages 6 and 8, and an unrelated woman were caught in the riptide at the county park area of the beach.

-The call came in at around 6:22 pm after the lifeguards left for the day.
+The call came in at 6:22 pm after the lifeguards left for the day.

 Folly Beach officials say the 6-year-old boy was transported to MUSC with CPR being performed.